- the Problem with Halting running time: 51 minutes 31 seconds; transcript

 The Halting Problem is a version of the Liar's Paradox.
-We examine specifications for dependence on the agent that performs them.
-We look at the consequences for the Church-Turing Thesis and for the Halting Problem.
+I examine specifications for dependence on the agent that performs them.
+I look at the consequences for the Church-Turing Thesis and for the Halting Problem.

 - from Boolean Algebra to Unified Algebra running time: 50 minutes 41 seconds; transcript

 This video is based on the paper from Boolean Algebra to Unified Algebra prepared for the 150th anniversary of George Boole's amazing paper that introduced boolean algebra to the world, and published in the Mathematical Intelligencer v.26 n.2 p.3-19, 2004.
 The mathematical details are in the paper Unified Algebra, published in the International Journal of Mathematical Sciences v.1 n.1 p.20-37, 2007.
 It was an invited talk at Passau, Alberta, York (UK), Newcastle, Lisbon, St.Mary's University (Halifax), Waterloo, McMaster, and Memorial.
 I also gave this talk at UofT on my retirement, 2012 June 7.